St John Plessington Catholic College: New buildings

 Since the mid-1990s the school has undergone many changes, the building of the music suite was completed by 1992, the sports hall was completed by 1993, and officially opened by the Duke of York, Prince Andrew, in 1993.
 In 1994 the sixth-form building was completed (now used as the science building).
-In 2003, the school took over twelve newly built classrooms which house the RE and English departments and in 2004 benefited from a £5m building program which gave the school twelve additional classrooms, housing the Maths and Modern Foreign Languages(now ICT), two new DT workshops, a new library, a new main hall, a new atrium, reception and administrative area and a new sixth form common room.
+In 2003, the school took over twelve newly built classrooms which house the RE and English departments and in 2004 benefited from a £5m building program which gave the school twelve additional classrooms, housing the Maths and Modern Foreign Languages (now ICT), two new DT workshops, a new library, a new main hall, a new atrium, reception and administrative area and a new sixth form common room.
 The dining room has also been enlarged and refurbished and a new area has been designated for Special Educational Needs (now used for the Assisi Centre/internal exclusion), this has since changed and is now used as a first aid area.
 A new extension is being built at the side of the RE and English building.
 This will provide improved access for the Sixth Form with improved independent study areas and additional classrooms housing the Media department.
 The Building will have direct access to the library and, in 2015, a new six form block was opened.
-In December 2021 it was announced that there would be a new build of a classroom block, the school had planning permission approved over 5 years before from Wirral council a raised decking area for sixth form students was removed to make room for this.
+In December 2021, it was announced that there would be a new build of a classroom block, the school had planning permission approved over 5 years before from Wirral council, a raised decking area for sixth form students was removed to make room for this.

-Pastoral care

-There are numerous pastoral systems in place in SJP which care for a student's college life.
-The two most notable pastoral system are the form and year group systems.
-Each year group comprises ten forms which are each named after one of the forty catholic martyrs of England and Wales and then divided up into two half-year groups named Alpha and Beta.
-These ten forms are: